 Tips and strategies for managing remote employees

-Remote team management strategies are similar to in-office leadership methods but many require different execution methods.
+Remote team management strategies are similar to in-office leadership methods, but many require different execution methods.

 Consider these tips for onboarding, workload management and ongoing team training that support building an engaged and successful remote team.

-Manage onboarding for remote employees
+Improve onboarding for remote employees

 The Clearcover team shared with Comparably that they follow a specific onboarding process to ensure all team members feel welcome and supported.
 It looks like this: